 - Cove House: A good breakfast and lunch spot in between La Jolla Cove and Children’s Pool Beach (up Girard a little bit toward Prospect)

-- Bobboi Natural Gelato: A few steps up from Cove House awaits the best Italian gelato, which is made in small batches using 90% organic ingredients with exotic flavors like charcoal vanilla and banana kiwi.
+- Bobboi Natural Gelato: A few steps up from Cove House awaits the best Italian gelato, made in small batches with exotic flavors like charcoal vanilla and banana kiwi.

 A Quick History of the Children’s Pool